wombleton/words/ring-of-fire.md

 G         C       G
 Love Is A Burning Thing
                C      G
-And It Makes A Firery Ring
+And It Makes A Fiery Ring
          C    G
 Bound By Wild Desire
               C       G
 I Fell Into A Ring Of Fire

-CHORUS:
 D             C               G
 I Fell Into A Burning Ring Of Fire
        D